KeepCrispy/PDFMergeTool/README.md

  -> pip install PyPDF2

-To customize for the files you want to combine just change the file names in following lines:
+To customize for the files you want to combine, just change the file names in following lines:

 -> coverpages = PdfReader'file1.pdf').pages